-The training method of delivery will consist of interactive webinar sessions, documentaries, articles, reference materials, quizzes and assessments.
+The training method of delivery will consist of interactive and recorded online sessions, documentaries, articles, reference materials, quizzes and assessments.

 The training cost is US$ 550 and it covers the tuition fees, learning materials and certification.

 We can provide your organization a tailor-made training with similar content but addressing your specific capacity needs.
 In case you want to explore this option, you can contact us to share with you a proposal for that training.
 For more information on this option send an email to email@example.com.